karasjoh000/phil-diner-pthreads/README.md

-# Philosphers Diner with pthreads on unix
+# Philosophers Diner with pthreads on unix